fedetft/rust-miosix/README.md

 bx      lr
 ```

-is 2 instructions, so Rust has still room for improvement.
+is 2 also instructions, so Rust is on par when doing a release build (and not a debug build).
-Maybe rustc has a flag to enable compiler optimizations I don't know.

 Is it possible to compile with the std library?
 ===============================================